Chapter 2 Geographic data in R

 2.4.1 Geographic coordinate systems

-Geographic coordinate systems identify any location on the Earth’s surface using two values — longitude and latitude.
+Geographic coordinate systems identify any location on the Earth’s surface using two values — longitude and latitude (see left panels of Figures 2.13 and 2.14).
 Longitude is location in the East-West direction in angular distance from the Prime Meridian plane.
 Latitude is angular distance North or South of the equatorial plane.
 Distances in geographic CRSs are therefore not measured in meters.
 This has important consequences, as demonstrated in Section 6.

 The surface of the Earth in geographic coordinate systems is represented by a spherical or ellipsoidal surface.
 Spherical models assume that the Earth is a perfect sphere of a given radius.
 Spherical models have the advantage of simplicity but are rarely used because they are inaccurate: the Earth is not a sphere!
 Ellipsoidal models are defined by two parameters: the equatorial radius and the polar radius.
 These are suitable because the Earth is compressed: the equatorial radius is around 11.5 km longer than the polar radius (Maling 1992).13